Project:

 Edition Limited to Seven

-Every fleeting frame becomes a starting point for life itself.
+The present moment is where we start all over again - every fleeting frame becomes a starting point for life itself.

 Digital photo(shop) manipulation is not part of my creative process.
 Creation of the image happens in-camera.